-Secchi depth and Depth Profile and Specific Sites are measured at all lake and river sites at the buoy location.
-In lakes, the buoy is located at the deepest part of the main basin, while in rivers the buoy is located in a deep area outside of the navigable channel.
+Secchi and depth profile data are measured at all lake and river sites at the buoy location.
+In lakes, the buoy is located at the deepest part of the main basin, while in rivers, the buoy is located in a deep area outside of the navigable channel.

-Figure 1: A generic site layout for lakes with Secchi depth and vertical profile sampling locations (red box).
+Figure 1: A generic site layout for lakes and rivers with Secchi depth and vertical profile sampling locations (red boxes).